Jobs at AFSA

 Our AFSA staff are hired from across the Foreign Service and international affairs communities.
 If you are interested in supporting the Foreign Service mission and working for AFSA, please keep an eye on our website below for available jobs.
 In the meantime, we have posted our Employee Handbook here for your information.

-The American Foreign Service Association (AFSA), the professional association and exclusive bargaining agent for the United States Foreign Service, seeks a Grievance Counselor/Attorney Advisor to work within the Labor Management department at the US Department of State located at 2201 C St NW, Rm 2805, Washington, DC.
-The position reports to the Senior Attorney Advisor, Neera Parikh.
+The American Foreign Service Association (AFSA), the professional association and exclusive bargaining agent for the United States Foreign Service, seeks a Program Coordinator to work within the Membership department at its Washington, D.C. headquarters located at 2101 E St NW, Washington, DC.
+The position reports to the Director of Programs and Member Engagement.
 The position includes the option of flexible telework, but the incumbent must be in the office a minimum of 2 days a week.
-Applications will be accepted through July 4th.
-The start date will be as soon as possible.
+Applications will be accepted through June 5, 2024.
+The start date will be Aug 5, 2024.

 Compensation and Benefits